namely/docker-protoc/README.md

 ## grpc_cli

-This repo also contains a Dockerfile for building a grpc_cli.
+This repo also contains a Dockerfile for building a `grpc_cli`.

 Run it with